modxorg/Docs/en/building-sites/settings/index.md

 */
 ```

-Once you understand how to manipulate objects using MODx and xPDO, you'll be able to retrieve and modify just about everything inside of MODx, because just about everything is an object.
+Once you understand how to manipulate objects using MODX and xPDO, you'll be able to retrieve and modify just about everything inside of MODX, because just about everything is an object.

 ## Retrieving a list of Related Settings

-If you have noticed in the GUI above, MODx allows for some very logical grouping of system settings.
+If you have noticed in the GUI above, MODX allows for some very logical grouping of system settings.
 The most useful groupings are **area** and by the prefix of the **key**.
 Using xPDO's [getCollection](extending-modx/xpdo/class-reference/xpdo/xpdo.getcollection "xPDO.getCollection") method, we can easily supply some search criteria to get the settings that we want.

 Here's how we would pull up all settings from the 'Mail' area: